beajorrin/DTC-Bioinformatic-Course/Readme.md

   0.08  2       2       S       2320867                   Pseudomonas cavernae
   0.08  2       0       S       76759                       Pseudomonas monteilii
 ```
+**How to read the report (columns)**
+1. % of sequences (contigs) in this clade.
+2. # in clade (this taxon + all descendants).
+3. # in taxon (assigned directly to this taxon).
+4. Rank (S = species, G = genus, …).
+5. NCBI taxid.
+6. Scientific name (indented in the full report to show hierarchy).

+So “92.29” means 92.29% of contigs fall within the P. aeruginosa clade.
 #
 **Step 2) Strict, confidence filter on 0.1**